justjust1n1126/my-hangman-game/README.md

 # my-hangman-game
 I made this game using Javascript, HTML, and CSS.
 I randomly decided to make it as a project for class in 7th grade as my teacher requested a "choose whatever you want" project.
-I did it because I literally told myself why not?
+I had no prior coding experience, and i learnt during spring break. i decided to create  it because I literally told myself why not?
+I had always wanted to learn how to code and i decided to take the iniciative and begin.
 And here we are.